Welcome to the Department of Physiology and Biophysics!

 Aug.
 28, 2015

-The Department will host its annual baseball outing on Friday, August 28, 2015.
+The Department hosted its annual baseball outing on Friday evening, August 28, 2015.

-The Cleveland Indians will play the Los Angeles Angels at 7:10 p.m. at Progressive Field downtown.
+The Cleveland Indians beat the Los Angeles Angels, 3-1, at Progressive Field.

-The annual event provides a special welcome to our new students as well as providing an enjoyable evening for other attendees from the Department.
-A happy hour on campus precedes the event.
+The annual event provides a special welcome to our new students, as well as providing an enjoyable evening for other attendees from the Department.
+A happy hour on campus preceded the game.

 Physiology & Biophysics Annual Summer Picnic